tock/tock/doc/courses/sosp/capsule.md

 allocated?
 We can see that here.
 Every field in `struct Hail` is a reference to an object with a static lifetime.

-The boot process constructs a `Hail` structure.
+As we walk through the rest of the boot process, we will construct a `Hail` structure.
 Once everything is set up, the board passes the constructed `hail` to `kernel::main` and the kernel is off to the races.

 ##### 3.2 How are capsules created?

 Scroll down a bit to line 171 to find the `reset_handler`.
 This is the first function that's called on boot.
 It first has to set up a few things for the underlying MCU (the `sam4l`).
-Around line 190, we create and initialize the system console capsule, which is what turns calls to `print!` into bytes sent to the USB serial port:
+Around line 190, we create and initialize the system console capsule, which is what turns prints into bytes sent to the USB serial port:

 ```rust
 let console = static_init!(